Panzerschrek/Square-Wheel/demo/README.md

 * "postprocessor.hdr_rendering" (true/false) - Enable/disable HDR rendering.
 * "renderer.use_directional_lightmaps" (true/false) - Enable/disable directional lightmaps.
 * "renderer.textures_mip_bias".
 Affects textures quality.
 Default value is 0, negative value for overdetailed textures, positive value for lower quality.
+* "renderer.portals_depth".
+Affects rendering depth of portals and mirrors.
+Use 0 to disable rendering of portals and mirrors at all.
 * "host.frame_scale".
 Use value greater than 1 to make image pixilated and increase performance.
+* "host.max_fps".
+Set specific value if demo runs too fast.
+Set 0 in order to remove FPS limit at all.

 ### How to build this demo

 * Build engine itself.
 Rust compiler and SDL2 libraries are required.
+Use build scripts inside "src" directory in order to obtain diffirent executable versions.
 * Generate textures, using "export_textures.py" script.
 MaterialMaker v 0.99 (https://github.com/RodZill4/material-maker/) and GIMP 2.10 are required.
-* Compile demo map using "map_compiler" executable and build lightmaps, using "lightmapper" executable.
-* Export models, using blender and newest IQM export script (see iqm directory in repository root).
+Use directory "textures" as destination.
+* Copy png textures from "textures_src" into "textures" directory.
+* Copy models textures into "textures" directory.
 * Export skybox textures, using "sky.blend".
+* Export models into "models" directory, using Blender and newest IQM export script (see "iqm" directory in repository root).
+* Compile demo map and calculate light for it using "build_demo_map_2.sh" script.
 * Package engine executables, launch scripts, demo map, textures, materials, models and config file together.

 ### Authors

-(c) Copyright 2022 "Panzerschrek"
+(c) Copyright 2022-2023 "Panzerschrek"
 Source code: https://github.com/Panzerschrek/Square-Wheel

-Models: Trym Horgen, quaternius
+Models: Trym Horgen, quaternius, Gladius.s, Danimal